Make the cutest mini pouches using this small pouch sewing pattern.

 You know me, I love tiny sewing projects.
-So when I say it IS a mini project, it REALLY means miniature.
-We’re talking 2 inch pouches here.
+So when I say this small pouch sewing pattern is a mini project, it really means miniature.
 Really!
-Finished size is 2 inch by 2 inch (5cm x 5cm).
+The finished size is 2 inches by 2 inches (5cm x 5cm).
 A cute miniature pouch, just like I said!

 - two fabric scrap pieces in your favorite prints

-- sewing machine or needle, pins or Wonder clips,
+- sewing machine or needle, pins or sewing clips,

 - sewing thread, tailor chalk pen